dragan2234/worldcoin-scroll-bridge/README.md

 1. **State Bridge Contracts**:
    - Deployed on Ethereum mainnet and supported L2 networks.
+   - Audited by Nethermind, ensuring security and reliability.

 2. **Relayer Service**:
-   - Implemented in Golang to automate root propagation.
+   - Implemented in Rust to automate root propagation.
    - Runs on a cron job schedule, ensuring regular updates.
    - Tested and ready for deployment in both development and production environments.